onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 I wanted to solve the single biggest problem for humanity - the kind of system it runs Oh u want to go to mars?
 Thats cute.
 You know what would help immensely?
 The Great Enabler!
 A better F System!
 Bigger than mars - an enabler for it
 You know what would help?
 Like A LOT?!
-A better f system
+A better BEEP system You want not to get sued for not having hired enough immigrants despite being legally required to not hire any foreign nationals?

+Consciousness is a process that happens to information - a product of information flow Nikolay kukushkin

 a real world model is a model of the world, by the world, for the world